Soupergirl Update | Shark Tank Season 10

 Sara revealed that she has been working in the food industry since 2008.
 While the sharks were impressed with the tasting demonstration of the various soup flavors, Kevin O’Leary wanted to hear more about the duo’s financial numbers before making an offer.

-Sara has her high-quality soups in Whole Foods and Kroger stores and is continuing to look for additional locations and retailers.
-If you’d like to try it, you can place an order through its website.
+If you’d like to try it, you can place an order through the Soupergirl website.

 You can find the other company updates from Season 10 here: